tranggiang/augen/README.md

- 1.build & run the application
+ 1.Build & run the application
-	import project as maven
+	import project as maven into IDE
 	make sure Kafka is running , config kafka in application.yaml go to DemoApplication.class and run the project send request to http://localhost:8080/price/sell?amount=10&currency=VND to get data for sell